So, you’re looking for the best Chromebook email app so you can check and compose emails with efficiency, speed, and style.

 If you’re in a profession where you need to manage tons of emails every day (customer service, lead gen, sales, or even an Internet celebrity), you’ll be glad to know that Boomerang has a filter function called “Inbox Pause.”

-It basically frees up your inbox from constant low-priority messages and only lets the important ones through.
+It basically frees up your inbox from constant low-priority messages and only lets the important ones though.

 You’ll get a notification about high-priority messages so you’ll only spend your time and energy on messages that matter.